Changissnz/selfinterest/README.md

 made on these metaphysical bodies: they have no directed meaning, in and of themselves, and the human being is aware of them only by their feeling of the presence.
 Yet, self-interest is indeed affected by the presence of these metaphysical bodies, since said bodies do skew the directionality of the dependency that is the will.
+The dark motives, especially, tends to raise more division between self-interest and certain elements of the external world, such as other people.
+The light motives, on the other hand, are not predisposed to that dynamic, yet can be condoning of ignorance instead of innocence and apathy instead of impartiality.